Does the Existence of Natural Laws Mean that Miracles are Impossible?

 Footnotes

 [1] C. S. Lewis, Miracles Digital Edition (New York, NY: HarperCollins e-books, 2009), 5.
+In this article, the term “God” will be defined as the God of classical Christian theism, including the attributes described in the Bible.

 [2] Baruch Spinoza, Letters to Friend and Foe (New York, NY: Philosophical Library, 1996).